Assistant Director of Emergency Management, University Police R0122298

 Posting Close Date

 Note to Applicant

-Applicants should fully describe their qualifications and experience with specific reference to each of the minimum and preferred qualifications in their cover letter.
+Applicants should fully describe their qualifications and experience with specific reference to each of the minimum and preferred qualifications.
 The search committee will use this information during the initial review of application materials.

-This position may require a criminal background check to be conducted on the candidate(s) selected for hire.
+This position may require that a criminal background check be conducted on the candidate(s) selected for hire.

 As part of the hiring process, applicants for positions in the Nevada System of Higher Education may be required to demonstrate the ability to perform job-related tasks.

 Schedules are subject to change based on organizational needs.

 CSN is responsive to serving the educational needs of a diverse and ever-changing community.
 CSN employs only U.S. citizens and aliens authorized to work in the U.S. CSN does not sponsor aliens applying for faculty, professional staff, or management positions (H-1B Visas) in the absence of exceptional circumstances as defined by the USCIS.